cucumber/docs/content/cucumber/reporting.md

     timeout: 5000
 ```

-You can make some of the settings global by creating a file wit global settings.
+You can make some of the settings global by creating a file with global settings.
 The plugin will load the configuration in all the following files (if they exist):

 {{% block "java" %}}